Toggle: English / Spanish

 - The surgeon removes the adenoid glands using a spoon-shaped tool (curette).
 Or another tool that helps cut away soft tissue is used.

 Your child will stay in the recovery room after surgery.
-When your child is awake and can breathe easily, cough, and swallow, you will be allowed to take your child home.
-This is usually a few hours after surgery.
+You will be allowed to take your child home when your child is awake and can breathe easily, cough, and swallow.
+In most cases, this will be a few hours after surgery.

 Why the Procedure Is Performed